 Texas Legislative Internship Program Timeline

-The two classes will be hybrid classes that will meet in executive session during early December with Dr. Harpham.
-Classes will continue during the spring semester with periodic meetings in Austin with Dr. Harpham and other visiting faculty.
+The two classes will be hybrid classes that will meet in executive session during late November with Dr. Dow.
+Classes will continue during the spring semester with periodic meetings in Austin with Dr. Dow and other visiting faculty.
 The internship begins in January when the legislative session opens.
 Students will be responsible for securing housing in Austin during the legislative sessions.

-Dr. Edward J. Harpham, Texas Legislative Internship Program Director
+Dr. Douglas C. Dow, Texas Legislative Internship Program Director